A Generic Approach for Reproducible Model Distillation: Methodology

 where $Z_{\alpha}$ is the $(1-\alpha)$-quantile of a standard normal distribution.

 Define the p-value $p_{n,j}$ for a fixed confidence level $\alpha$ and $n$ by \commt{ where $Z$ follows the standard normal distribution.
-We want to find $n'$ such that
+We want to find \jeff{a new sample size} $n'$ such that

-This requires that } \commt{In order to account for multiple competing student models, we} employ a multiple testing correction to control the probability that the same decision \commt{would be obtained again under an independent pseudo-sample}.
-Consider the $N-1$ competing student models for model $S_k$.
+\giles{which occurs when} } \commt{In order to account for multiple competing student models, we employ a multiple testing correction to account for all potential alternative decisions.} Consider the $N-1$ competing student models for model $S_k$.
 We test the hypothesis $\mathcal{H}_{j,0}: d_{jk}>0$ and obtain the p-values $p_{n,j}$ for $j \in \mathcal{J}_k = \{1,2,\cdots,n\} \setminus \{k\}$.
 We can control the probability of selecting {\em any} other candidate by Bonferroni's inequality

 and we can stop if this sum is less than the predetermined tolerance $\alpha$.
-Otherwise, we require more samples for distinguishing the candidate models.
+Otherwise, we require a larger sample size to distinguish between the candidate models.
 In practice, in order to find the sample size $n'$ necessary for stabilization, we can employ a linear search by setting

 and \commt{increasing $t$ with the rate $L$ (e.g. 0.1) until $\sum_{j \in \mathcal{J}_k} p_{n',j} \leq \alpha$}.